d-nee/RedDoorLine/FAQ.md

     The site is active typically from 5pm-2am provided Red Door is open.
 Before 5pm glare is excessive.

-**2. Why is the image not updating?***
+**2. Why is the image not updating?**

     Likely due to caching by your browser.
-If on a computer use Ctrl/Cmd+Shift+R to force refresh the cache.
+If on a computer use (Ctrl/Cmd)+Shift+R to force refresh the cache.
     If on mobile or the previous step is not working, open an incognito tab/window to access the site.
     If neither of these solve your problem along with a history/cache clear, contact me.